ganajayant/Hotel-Management-System-CRUD/README.md

 # Hotel-Management-System-CRUD

-Add CRUD_Group_20.sql dump File to MySQL Server First
+Add CRUD_Group_20.sql dump File to MySQL Server

 In Connection Package Open File JdbcConnection.java and Enter Your Username and Password Of Your MySQL Server